Long Eaton Cricket Club: History

 History of cricket in Long Eaton dates back to the early nineteenth century.
 The earliest known reference to a match by a Long Eaton team was recorded in the Nottingham Mercury, dated 5 July 1844.
 The history of cricket in Long Eaton is very complicated.
 Many new teams sprang up from the new growing lace-making town in the 19th century, often using 'Long Eaton' in the team name.
 However, over time, through club mergers and player migration, these clubs along with their histories would ultimately filter down into the club that we know today.
 For a full history of Long Eaton's cricketing past, read Keith Breakwell's book "The History of Cricket in Long Eaton, Sandiacre & Sawley".

-The Club currently has 3 senior teams competing in the South Nottinghamshire Cricket League, two Sunday league teams in the Newark Club Cricket Alliance league and a long established and very successful junior training section that play competitive cricket in the Erewash Young Cricketers League.
+The Club currently has 3 senior teams competing in the South Nottinghamshire Cricket League, two Sunday league teams in the Newark Club Cricket Alliance league and a long established junior section that compete in the Derbyshire Junior Cricket League.